benedictjohannes/mpd-config-switcher/README.md

         ```bash
         go run . --fe-port=3000
         ```
-        This will proxy API requests to the Go backend and all other requests to the React dev server.
+        The `--fe-port=3000` flag tells the Go backend to reverse proxy all non-API requests to the React development server, enabling a seamless development experience.